CarbonPackages/Carbon.Eel/README.md

 ### `Carbon.Backend.translate(id, originalLabel, arguments, source, package, quantity, locale)`

 Get the translated value (in the language of the interface) for an id or original label.
-If only id is set and contains a translation shorthand string, translate according to that shorthand.
+If the only id is set and contains a translation shorthand string, translate according to that shorthand.

 In all other cases:
 Replace all placeholders with corresponding values if they exist in the translated label.